Search for a recipe

 Jump to Recipe Jump to Video Print Recipe

-kadamba Poriyal | mixed veg poriyal | cabbage thengai curry with step by step pictures and video recipe.
+kadamba Poriyal | mixed veg poriyal | cabbage thengai curry | cabbage curry with step-by-step pictures and video recipe.
 Check out the Kadamba poriyal and If you like the video pls SUBSCRIBE to my channel

-kadamba Poriyal | mixed veg portal | cabbage thengai curry is quick south Indian dry side dish recipe in Instant pot.
+kadamba Poriyal | mixed veg portal | cabbage thengai curry is a quick south Indian dry side dish recipe in Instant pot.
 Almond flour is used instead of coconut for this curry.
 This Vegan dry mixed vegetable side goes well with rice.
-Kadhamba curry can be made within 10 minutes, and is perfect for busy mornings.
+Kadhamba curry can be made within 10 minutes and is perfect for busy mornings.

 My almond flour madness continues, but this time I did not make a sweet.
 Ever since I started buying Almond flour from Costco, I have been using almond flour a lot in cooking.
-Initially I used it because I had a big packet in my pantry, but over a period of time I started using it regularly and my family didn’t feel much taste difference.
+Initially, I used it because I had a big packet in my pantry, but over a period of time I started using it regularly and my family didn’t feel much taste difference.

 Kadamba (mixed veg) poriyal is made with a combination of carrot, beans, cabbage and peas.
 Usually towards the end of the week when my fridge has limited veggies I will go for this.
 Sometime I will also prepare when I load my fridge with veggies.